epfl-matmat/matmat.org/student_projects/index.md

 ----

 ## Quantifying the discretisation error in structure optimisations
+A key step when simulating the properties of a material is structure optimisation.
+In this process
-A key step when simulating the properties of a material is structure optimisation, in which an approximate arrangement of atoms in a crystal is optimized to the most stable configuration.
+an approximate arrangement of atoms in a crystal is optimised to obtain the most stable configuration.
-In this work we will investigate how reducing the size of the discretisation basis impacts the quality of the obtained structure in such a structure optimisation.
+In this work we will investigate how reducing the size of the discretisation basis employed for the simulations impacts the quality of the obtained structure.
 Moreover we will employ recent perturbative error estimates[^CDKL2022] in order to quantify the expected error in the obtained structure versus a fully converged discretisation.
 For this work we will employ the